Always choose a CANN Accredited Nurse for your cosmetic treatments

 The appearance medicine industry is bracing for change

 The appearance medicine industry is bracing for change as it deals with an increasing number of Asian clients wanting to Westernise their faces.
-The rules around who can apply dermal filler is also set to be tightened, because of the threat of rare, but serious health risks.
+The rules around who can inject dermal filler are also set to be tightened, because of the threat of rare, but serious health risks.

 Asian aesthetics was a major discussion topic at the New Zealand Society of Cosmetic Medicine (NZSCM) conference in Queenstown over the weekend, attracting more than 220 doctors and nurses from the industry.